ritza-co/bryntum-calendar-outlook-calendar-typescript-react-starter/README.md

-# Sync Google Calendar events to Bryntum Calendar with Google authentication
+# How to connect and sync a React Bryntum Calendar to a Microsoft Outlook Calendar

 This starter project was generated using the [Vite with TypeScript and React starter template](https://vite.dev/guide/#scaffolding-your-first-vite-project).